CandelierLab/publi_maze/README.md

 # Maze

-Python code of the article "Maze-solving with density-driven swarms" by E. M. Zamora Sánchez *et al.*
+Python code for the article "Maze-solving with density-driven swarms" by E. M. Zamora Sánchez *et al.*

 ## Installation